-Larry Hayes talks about siblings, imagining the future, and a trip to Nasa that helped inspire his new book, How to Survive Without Grown-Ups.
+Larry Hayes talks about siblings, time travel, and his new book, How To Survive Time Travel.
 When he's not writing, Larry helps run an investment fund, and is a trustee for a homeless charity.
 Before lockdown, he homeschooled his two kids every Friday, letting them decide what to study.
 In the future he hopes to become a treasure hunter, invent a yoghurt that makes you happy, and solve the maths behind the human brain.

 Katie Abey is an illustrator who lives in a teeny hobbit-like house in Derbyshire with a cat, a hedgehog, a small human and a rainbow-haired husband.

 How To Survive Time Travel (Simon & Schuster Children's Books)

 When Eliza and Johnnie's parents disappear AGAIN, they need their children to rescue them and send a couple of clues from thousands of years in the past, where they are now trapped!
 Suddenly the children are facing another life-threatening adventure involving a sworn enemy, lots of threatening creatures, and a pyramid with a dangerous secret... all of which happens many thousands of years ago.

 Read a chapter from How to Survive Without Grown-ups

 Read a chapter from How to Survive Time Travel